dataquest-dev/dspace-python-api/README.md

 they can be obtained by issuing
   - `docker cp dspacedataimport:/pyimport/logs.txt localfile.txt` for logs
   - `docker cp dspacedataimport:/pyimport/debug.log.txt localfile.txt` for debug logs
+- Docker version does not work, if run on the same machine AND the dspace backend is part of docker-compose project.
+Please run importer from another machine. (this might be fixed in the future)

 # Tests